 The platform has been specifically designed such that customers can deploy and manage their Kubernetes clusters in both cloud and on-premise environments.
 The Platform has two primary components that are described below.

-The Controller is a management platform that customers use to manage both their Kubernetes clusters and their containerized applications.
+The Controller is a "multi cluster management" platform that customers use to manage both their Kubernetes clusters and their containerized applications.
 A separate interface is provided for Operations and Application Owners to ensure that there is clear separation of duties.
 The controller can be accessed via a web console, the RCTL CLI, REST APIs and a Terraform provider.

 The Controller can be accessed via